Vizzuality/devismos/_docs/backenders/how-we-work/index.md

-Whether as sole backend engineers or with one or more team members, we work in very close contact with user researchers, designers, frontend engineers, scientist, data engineers and project managers, both through scheduled stand up meetings and spring planning and retrospectives and by proactively reaching out to plan ahead, discuss functional design, unblock other project members' work.
+Whether as sole backend engineers or with one or more team members, we work in very close contact with user researchers, designers, frontend engineers, scientist, data engineers and project managers, both through scheduled stand up meetings and sprint planning and retrospectives and by proactively reaching out to plan ahead, discuss functional design, unblock other project members' work.

 We may occasionally pair up remotely to work together on specific functional